KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 My writing has begun to attract a community of fans.
 During the conference, I had a noticeable uptick in compliments about my blog posts:
 * Eric Matthew saw my recent Southwest Headquarters Tour blog post and thought it sounded like something I would write before he knew it was mine. :)
 * Keith Murray revealed that as a Director of Python discord and Python subreddit moderator, he had directly witnessed the positive impact of my writing on underrepresented individuals
+* Jeremy Tanner sought me out to thank me for my writing and told me it is a resource shared among community members
 * Paul Everitt expressed his appreciation that I am not a "normie"

 <!---
-* Jeremy Tanner sought me out to thank me for my

-Guy from Nvidia
-I belong

 Steven liu
 impact of AI on education
 Selfish reasons to have more kids